 Anytime is a good time to visit the intriguing, romantic, and totally unique city of Venice, but if you'll be there in October, then add these events to your must-do list.
 Most of these events are held each October.
 You can see an opera (Italy's cultural gift to the world), relax with some wine at Festa del Mosto, compete in a marathon, or attend one of the world's best contemporary arts festivals.

 October is a great time of the year to visit because there are fewer tourists and cheaper hotel rates.
-Even if you can't make it to Venice this year, this list will help when planning for another year.

 Opera at Teatro La Fenice

 Italy is the birthplace of opera, and Venice's famous opera house Teatro La Fenice is a great place to see one even if you're not an aficionado.
 Schedules and tickets are available on the Teatro La Fenice and Select Italy websites.
 Don't forget to pack something nice to wear.
 If you're attending on opening night, a dark suit for men and elegant dress for women are required; otherwise, you may be turned away.

 On the first weekend of October, the Venetians spend a day in the country on the island Sant’Erasmo, the biggest island in the lagoon.
 Sant’Erasmo is where the first wine pressing occurs and also where much of the area's produce is grown.
 Activities include tasting new products, watching the co-ed rowing regatta, and listening to music.
 You'll get to see first-hand how Venetians eat, drink, and relax.